 Sample Refund Calculation: A student enrolls in a course where the Total Course Price is $975.00.
-If Student withdraws from the course during the second week, Student is entitled to a refund of $780.00. ($975 * 80%)
+If student withdraws from the course during the second week, the student is entitled to a refund of $780.00. ($975 * 80%)

 Return of Title IV Funds

-If a student completely withdraws from the University, the student may have to return federal financial aid received.
+If a student completely withdraws from the University, the Return to Title IV funds calculation is done, and the student may be required to return federal financial aid received.
 For purposes of this section, there are situations in which the student may be deemed to have withdrawn even though he or she has not gone through the formal process of withdrawing.
-Also, while dropping below half-time enrollment status does not in and of itself require the return of federal financial aid, it may affect future disbursements and a student’s ability to meet Satisfactory Academic Progress requirements.
+Dropping below half-time enrollment status does not in and of itself require the return of federal financial aid; however, it may affect future disbursements and a student’s ability to meet Satisfactory Academic Progress requirements.